cdeodorico/Gama/README.md

 ## Notes and limitations

 - Events only.
-Samples aren't loaded, which is why it's fast and why there's no gaze trace.
-If you need samples, use `edf2asc` proper (sorry).
+Samples aren't loaded.
+Can't really do that without breaching copyright.
 - The first line of an ASC (`** CONVERTED FROM ...`) records the path, edfapi version and time of the *original* conversion.
 None of that is in the EDF, so it's a default string you can override with `--converted-from-line`.
 - Blinks inside a saccade get merged into one, and missing gaze shows up as `.` with a huge scientific-notation amplitude.
-Both are `edf2asc` behaviours, faithfully reproduced, much to my chagrin.
+Both are `edf2asc` behaviours, faithfully reproduced, much to my own chagrin.
 - Trial and AOI matching is only as good as the radius you hand it.
-Check the preview and the rank columns before you trust a spreadsheet.
+Check the preview and the rank columns before you trust a spreadsheet (coming from experience).
 - `gama.py` is only the launcher.
 The code lives in `gamalib/` next to it, a module per job - `convert.py` does EDF->ASC, `trials.py` the trial and AOI analysis, `server.py` the web bits, and so on.
 Keep those together along with `index.html`.
-If you ever touch `convert.py`, check byte-identity still holds before anything else:
+If you ever touch `convert.py`, check byte-identity still holds before anything else (if you care about that):

   ```
   python gama.py rec.EDF --export /tmp/out.asc
   cmp /tmp/out.asc reference.asc